 Dorm Room Accommodations

 We now offer you sleeping and kitchen amenities along with your workshop.
 We added a nice kitchen area, 4 large bunk rooms an instructors quarter's and 2 large bathrooms for men and women as well as a spacious living room area, all right here at the school, making your stay hassle free and very affordable.
-Did I mention wireless Internet and free laundry service.
+Did I mention wireless Internet and free laundry service. $45 per night, select as an option when enrolling online, input # of nights.

 NO! alcohol is permitted in the dorms.